 First of all, they are wearing crowns.
 The Bible speaks of anointed Christians as gaining ‘an incorruptible crown’ and attaining to an endless life—immortality.
 (1 Corinthians 9:25; 15:53, 54) But since these 24 elders are sitting on thrones, the golden crowns in this context represent royal authority.
 (Compare Revelation 6:2; 14:14.)
 This supports the conclusion that the 24 elders portray Jesus’ anointed footstep followers in their heavenly position, for Jesus made a covenant with them to sit on thrones in his Kingdom.
 (Luke 22:28-30) Only Jesus and these 24 elders—not even the angels—are described as ruling in heaven in Jehovah’s presence.

 re chap.
 14 p.
 77 pars.
-8-9 The Magnificence of Jehovah’s Celestial Throne
+8-9 The Magnificence of Jehovah’s Celestial Throne (Bold mine)

-But does their wearing crowns and sitting on thrones necessarily identify the 24 elders as portraying "Jesus' anointed footstep followers in their heavenly position," who are "described as ruling in heaven in Jehovah's presence?"
+But does the wearing of crowns and sitting on thrones necessarily identify the 24 elders as portraying "Jesus' anointed footstep followers in their heavenly position," who are "described as ruling in heaven in Jehovah's presence?"
 We must remember that the revelation that John received was presented in signs or symbolism.
 (Rev. 1:1) In what context or setting does the Bible use a crown in other places? (see Footnote) According to Insight on the Scriptures, a crown was "a headgear, simple or ornate, worn by persons of distinction, such as kings, queens, other rulers, priests, and individuals to be specially honored or rewarded.
 After the Flood, crowns came to be used as symbols of authority, dignity, power, honor, and reward."
 Insight on the Scriptures goes on to point out that Jesus Christ, who had been made “a little lower than angels,” was “crowned with glory and honor [as a heavenly spirit creature exalted far above the angels] for having suffered death.”
 (Heb.
 2:7,9) (Bold mine) —it-1 p.
 553-54 Crown.

 A crown can be a symbol representing, not only "royal authority," but also a place of special honor or distinction, an exalted position, setting someone apart as favored.
 Thus the Bible speaks of wisdom as a crown of beauty glorifying the one having acquired it; and a capable wife as being a crown to her husband.
 (Prov.
 4:7-9; 12:4) The Bible speaks of "an angelic creature of high rank having special duties, distinguished from the order of seraphs."
 These distinguished angelic creatures are known as cherubs, and they "are intimately associated with the glorious personage of Jehovah and constantly attendant upon him."
 Under the heading of "Cherubs," Insight on the Scriptures notes: